See Strategic Plan, July 1, 2014 – June 30, 2017 to the right!

-- Defining methods to create structured career pathways along the workforce development continuum of life-long learning and sector strategies aligned with those pathways.
+- Continuing to research methods to create structured career pathways along the workforce development continuum of life-long learning and sector strategies aligned with those pathways.

-- Identifying current job vacancy rates and projected hiring needs and gathering other initial labor market data, and
+- Updating current job vacancy rates and projected hiring needs and other labor market data.

 - The Emerging workforce of in-school and out-of-school, particularly Pre-K and at-risk youth aged 14-21, who are or will be the newest entrants into the workplace, and who need education, career guidance, job readiness skills, and support services.